coleenquadros/configuration/README.md

 Main App-Interface contract components:

 - <https://gitlab.cee.redhat.com/service/app-interface>: datafiles (schema
   implementations) that define the contract.
+JSON and GraphQL schemas of the datafiles.
-- <https://github.com/app-sre/qontract-server>: json schemas of the datafiles submitted to the `app-interface` repository.
-The GraphQL component developed in this repository will make the datafiles queryable.
+- <https://github.com/app-sre/qontract-server>: The GraphQL component developed
+  in this repository will make the datafiles queryable.

 Additional components and tools: